View

 Author: Kathryn Wylie

-This year, the event headed to Europe for the first time, selecting East London as the perfect location for a celebration of the arts, creative and technology sectors, bringing together industry leaders for thought provoking discussions and plenty of networking opportunities.
+South by Southwest (SXSW) is an iconic annual film, media and music festival, hosting a series of conferences that take place every March in Austin, Texas.
+This year, the event headed to Europe for the first time, selecting London as the perfect location for a celebration of the arts, creative and technology sectors.
+It brought together industry leaders for a number of thought-provoking discussions and networking opportunities.

-In collaboration with our partners, the British Interactive Media Association (BIMA), we hosted a panel event on Wednesday 4 June in the ‘BIMA Content Room’ at SXSW London @ BIMA House.
-Four thought leaders across talent, brands and law came together to discuss the changing dynamic of online influence and the innovative ways that brands are monetising this modern phenomenon.
+In collaboration with our partners, the British Interactive Media Association (BIMA), we hosted a panel event at SXSW London and BIMA House.
+The panel featured four thought leaders with a wealth of expertise across talent management, brand ownership and strategy.

 Meet the Panel

-• Bianca Wilson, Senior Associate and Head of Commercial at Brandsmiths - the go-to IP lawyer guiding talent-brand ventures.
+Bianca Wilson, Senior Associate and Head of Commercial at Brandsmiths - the go-to IP lawyer guiding talent-brand ventures.

-1. From endorsements to ownership
+From endorsements to ownership

 Andrew shared how Dirtea has evolved from simple sponsorships to genuine co-owned ventures with talent.
-He emphasised that modern partnerships are less about hype and more about shared identity and long-term brand value - especially when someone like Bear Grylls is involved.
+He emphasised that modern partnerships are less about hype and more about shared identity and long-term brand value, especially when someone like Bear Grylls is involved.

 Mary discussed the rise of talent-owned brands.
 These aren’t vanity projects - they’re strategic, aligned with the individual’s values, and often more sustainable than short-term deals.
 She highlighted the critical factors - market fit, the talent’s involvement and operational readiness.